IsaSca/NETPUG2.0/README.md

 * Intelligent Tool Selection
 * Improved CSS modification to easily edit the interface
 * Implement pre-set CSS sheets which the user can select
-* ALlow for the tool to be used to train new Security Specialists
+* Allow for the tool to be used to train new Security Specialists

 Its current interface is as follows: